Managing External Links Safely in Angular

 </a>

-While opening a link in a new tab can be convenient at times it can pose a security
+While opening a link in a new tab can be convenient, it can pose a security and performance risk.
+When using target="_blank"

-same process as your application which causes two issues.
-First, by being on the
+the referring domain runs on the same process as your application which causes two issues.
+First, by being on the same process, the referring domain can access details about your application via the window.opener

-browser tabs.
-The other issue is a performance problem as now your application, and the
+property and bypasses the default isolated behavior of browser tabs.
+The other issue is a performance problem as now your application and the referring link are running on the same process and have to share resources.

-To solve both of these issues any link using target="_blank"
+To solve both of these issues, any link using target="_blank"

-should also have
+should also have a rel="noopener"

 attribute as well.
 The rel="noopener"